-In April, 1910, the town of Sparta turned over to the High School this building and campus, offering such a beautiful view of the surrounding country and affording ample room for any and all outdoor sports.
+In April 1910, the town of Sparta turned over the building and campus to the High School, offering a beautiful view of the surrounding country and affording ample room for any and all outdoor sports.

-It was in 1838 that public school began in the state of Tennessee.
-By 1850, there were 59 schools, 59 teachers and 2500 students enrolled in White County Schools.
-In 1867, there were 33 white schools and 2 black schools and the school term ranged from three to five months a year.
+It was in 1838 that public school began in the State of Tennessee.
+By 1850, there were 59 schools, 59 teachers, and 2500 students enrolled in White County Schools.
+In 1867, there were thirty-five schools, and the school term ranged from three to five months a year.

 Later, the county court approved the school for classes to run from January through June.
 Students could take whatever classes were available: American History, Algebra, Chemistry, English.
 The first graduating class for WCHS was in 1909.
 By 1914, there were 62 students enrolled at WCHS, and it had the highest ranking in the state.

 The first building constructed to house the school burned down in 1918.
 Another building was erected soon after; however, it, too, burned in 1932.
 As a result, yet another building was erected to serve White County students.

 In 1932 the new White County High School was opened and was referred to as the “School on the Hill.”
 The building would serve as White County High School through 1967.
 In 1968, White County Junior High School, serving grades 7-9 came into existence in what was previously the High School.
 There were forty-five teachers that made up its faculty.
 Because of overcrowded conditions, the Board of Education voted to move ninth grade to the new high school building in 1978.
 Thus, White County Middle School was established, and it served all seventh and eighth graders in the county.